 You can download the related AWS Certified SysOps Administrator – Associate Level Exam Blueprint for more detail about it.

-In this article, we are going to explain about the topic that addresses the understanding of the shared responsibility model as highlighted in the AWS Blueprint from the above exam guide.
+In this article, we are going to explain the topic that addresses the understanding of the shared responsibility model as highlighted in the AWS Blueprint from the above exam guide.

 Context